The Book Week

 In the first week, right after the book was released into the world, I felt that for the first time in my life I had been accepted into the 'top dog circle' in the world of Hebrew literature and poetry.
 It included young poets, talented and bold writers, and the best translators who translated masterpieces that had never before been seen in the country.
 Two weeks after my book was released, a well-known celebrity's book came out, and my book disappeared completely from the group's consciousness, along with me.

 Now it’s June 2023.
 In my home land, in every major town and city book festivals are happening and book booths are sprouting everywhere like mushrooms after the rain.
-But I am sitting on a hill in central Germany, watching rabbits peek at me from the meadow and scurry away.
+But I am sitting on a hill in central Germany, watching rabbits peek at me from the meadow and then scurry away.

 Looking at my phone I see the Catharsis Whats App group full of photos of booths filled with books and lists of young talents who will be standing by these booths at specific hours and days to talk about their books, read poems, and perhaps even sign one or two copies.
 The group is buzzing with excitement.
 And here a sense of existential insignificance sits beside me when I see all the smiling faces of the group members.